 - black buttercream frosting* see notes on how to make or substitutions

-- Melt the green candy melts in the microwave.
+- Melt the green candy melts in the microwave at 50% power.
 Heat for 30 seconds, stir and repeat until candy melts have completely melted.
-If the mixture is too thick (which I find it to be most of the time) add in 1 tbs of coconut oil, stir thoroughly and test the thickness.
+If the mixture is too thick (which I find it to be most of the time) add in 1 tbs of coconut oil or shortening, stir thoroughly and test the thickness.
 If still too thick add more coconut oil, 1 tsp at a time until it is your desired thickness.
 The candy melts should be fairly smooth and liquidy.

 - Dip one of the broad sides of the rice crispy squares into the green candy melts and set on the parchment lined baking sheet to harden.
 Right after dipping the rice crispy treats place the eyes on the them.